 When it comes to air purifiers, only a few brands come to mind; Sharp, Panasonic and the not-often-heard-of Coway.
 These brands are household names and mostly the ones you find in Malaysian homes.
 Well another company has come along and has released their second air purifier to the market.
 That company is the maker of the Mi phones.
 Yes, Xiaomi.
 You wouldn’t really relate Xiaomi with air purifiers but they have a huge range of home products ranging from smart lightning, rice cookers and a washing machine to robot vacuums.
 This review is abit late considering that it was released way back in November 2015 in China .
 But hey, better late than never.
 So on with the review of the Xiaomi Air Purifier 2!

 The Air Purifier 2 has got it sorted in the looks department.
 It is white and stands tall at 52cm and has a depth of 24cm .
-What sets this air purifier apart is the intake vents that’s present at all four sides.
+This air purifier has three intake vents that’s present at the front, and at both sides.
 They’re designed in a way that ‘disappear’ as they flow up.
 Very slick indeed.
 The Power/Function button is located at the top while the 3 mode indicators are at the side; Auto, Sleep, Favorite.

 Setup was straightforward but there’re a few things to take note off.
 First, depending on where you order the Air Purifier 2 from, it will likely come with a Chinese manual.
 This presents a challenge for me as I can’t speak nor read Chinese.
 Luckily Xiaomi has also an English version available.
 Link to the English Manual pdf here.